deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 | where properties['emailReceivers'][0]['emailAddress'] == "me@domain.com"
 ```

-And to solve my initial problem, here is a query to retrieve all of the `Cloud service (classic)` resources:
+Here is a query that could be used solve my initial problem to retrieve all of the `Cloud service (classic)` resources:

 ```powershell
 resources